-There are currently 0 children looked after.
+There is currently 1 child looked after.

 ADMISSIONS AND EXCLUSIONS

 Our admissions arrangements are fair and transparent and do not discriminate on any protected characteristic.
 Admissions to the school are coordinated by Hertfordshire County Council.
 Nursery Admissions are co-ordinated directly through the school and managed by the Governing Board.